 - Fascination with a particular subject or discipline

 - Wish to become part of an advanced community of scholars and researchers

-Being a sociologist with a very interdisciplinary background, I was challenged in trying to decide on an appropriate dissertation subject in my field of doctoral study (higher education policy and counseling).
+Being a social and behavioral scientist with a very interdisciplinary background, I was challenged in trying to decide on an appropriate dissertation subject in my field of doctoral study (higher education counseling and faculty development).
 So, I chose a research subject that at the time seemed very practical, relevant, and probably employable in the future.

 I dreamed of becoming a research professor someday in the future, so I studied job satisfaction among university professors in Research-intensive universities.
 I wrote a dissertation called The Fiscal Crisis of the American Public Research University and its Impact on Faculty.
 And I ended up concluding that many university professors were suffering from declining morale.
 Especially mid-career faculty who had just earned their tenure.
 A portion of my dissertation got published in the Journal of Higher Education a year after I finished it.